 Caruso graduated as the school's all-time leader in assists (649) and steals (276).
 The Aggies won at least 18 games in his four years on campus.
 His senior season was the best overall.
 The team shared the SEC regular season title with Kentucky and finished 28-9.

 Caruso went undrafted in the 2016 NBA Draft.
 He played for the Philadelphia 76ers in the 2016 Summer League and signed with the Oklahoma City Thunder in September of that year.
 The Oklahoma City Blue, of the then D-League, acquired the former Aggie after the Thunder waived him.

 The Carushow had its first performance on the Los Angeles Lakers in the 2017 Summer League.
-After LA’s top pick Lonzo Ball went down with an injury, Caruso stepped up in his place and led the LA Lakers to victory.
-They ended up winning the Summer League Championship.
-He signed a two-way contract with the Lakers on July 13, 2017, meaning he primarily played with the G-League’s South Bay Lakers but could be called up when needed.
+After LA's top pick Lonzo Ball went down with an injury, Caruso stepped up in his place and led the LA Lakers to victory, and they ended up winning the Summer League Championship.
+He signed a two-way contract with the Lakers on July 13, 2017, meaning he primarily played with the G-League's South Bay Lakers but could be called up when needed.